 Package theft is a widespread issue and a serious concern for apartment residents.
 And it’s not just buildings in cities or urban areas that are prone to theft — apartments across the country experience it every day.
-As a property manager or owner, you need an effective package management solution to prevent theft and keep your residents’ deliveries safe.
+As a property manager or owner, you need an effective package management solution, like a package room or package lockers, to prevent theft and keep your residents’ deliveries safe.

 Read on to learn more about the pervasiveness of package theft and what you can do to combat it.
 We’ll also explore the top three package theft solutions for apartment buildings.